24 DIY Garage Storage Projects That Save Space and Money

 Start by cutting the 2x2s to length according to the illustration.
 Then mark the position of the rungs on the uprights.
 Drill two 5/32-in. holes through the uprights at each crosspiece position.
 Drill from the outside to the inside and angle the holes inward slightly to prevent the screws from breaking out the side of the rungs.

 Drive 2-1/2-in. screws through the uprights into the rungs.
 Assemble the front and back frames.
 Then connect them with the side crosspieces.
-Want even more space in the garage?
-Check out these DIY garage storage tips.
+Learn how to build a garage storage tower.